Tr-DESE107/MinecraftVsZombies2_EXPAND/Readme.md

 **General**

 - The recharge time of blueprints have been reduced to 80%.
+- The blueprint convey speed in converyor belt stages have been increased to 200%.
 - Starshard zombies have increased spawn rate.
 - Clearing a level that has already been cleared only gives 2 rubies, the remaining carts are settled as emeralds.